lorin/booknotes/Complexity-and-Postmodernism.md

 Discard consensus since it is impoverishing.

-Dissenting voices receive no special privilege; tehy ahve to enter the 'agonistics of the network', where their relevance is dynamically determined through competition and co-operation in terms of the history as well as the changing needs and goals of the system.
+Dissenting voices receive no special privilege; they have to enter the 'agonistics of the network', where their relevance is dynamically determined through competition and co-operation in terms of the history as well as the changing needs and goals of the system.

 Since all networks we have talked about are conteingent entities, they are finite.